KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 Innocence is not stagnation.
 A soul lacking intellectual or esoteric sophistication but possessing genuine devotion carries centropic resonance beyond the superficial strata.
 The heart orients where the mind cannot follow.

-Theon itself is not articulated — it is Awareness facing Source, the first expansion of centropic realization.
+Theon itself is not articulated — it is Awareness facing Aion, the first expansion of centropic realization.
 The simplicity of the innocent saint accords with this, not in poverty of understanding, but in purity of orientation: resonance arises from alignment, not articulation.
 Such beings integrate at DS / DM, DP / DL, or beyond through coherence of direction rather than complexity of structure.

 **On the Inverse Strata:**

-The inverse layers (IL1 / IL2) are not merely "lower" — they are mirror functions of entropic motion.
+The inverse layers (IL₁ / IL₂) are not merely "lower" — they are mirror functions of entropic motion.
 A being at IES / IEM or ISS / ISM who remains lukewarm drifts further into inversion, not toward neutral.
 There is no neutral.
 There is only the direction one faces — and the direction one drifts when facing nothing.

 **Summary:**

 - Liminality is passage, not permanence.
 - Stagnation tilts entropic.
-- Innocence with devotion carries centropic resonance beyond L2.
+- Innocence with devotion carries centropic resonance beyond L₂.
 - The genuinely lukewarm experience Mercy Fold through accumulated drift, not active collapse.
-- Inverse strata mirror centropic layers; lukewarm at IL1 / IL2 drifts deeper into entropy, not toward center.
+- Inverse strata mirror centropic layers; lukewarm at IL₁ / IL₂ drifts deeper into entropy, not toward center.

 > *Orientation is motion.*
 > *Indifference is drift.*